ThomasQuinnKelly/bip-archetype-service/README.md

 4. Make any desired changes, for example remove the sample objects, add real data objects, add skeleton API, add skeleton service methods/classes, etc.

 5. Make an initial commit to publish to a GitHub branch.
 For an example of how to do this, see [git_newrepo](https://gist.github.com/c0ldlimit/4089101) - the only difference is that you may want to commit into some branch other than _master_.

+# Getting Started With Your New Service Application

+The [reference application](https://github.ec.va.gov/EPMO/bip-reference-person) is a real functioning app  with concrete implementations of recommended code patterns.
+It provides examples for the fundamental capabilities that must exist in any BIP service application.